PeakQuiz-group12/PeakQuiz-backend/README.md

 - ```make format``` Format source code
 - ```make install``` Install the project
 - ```make help``` Get list of commands

+## Test data ##
+The database is populated with a test user.
+- username is "test"
+- password is "Aa12345!"

 ## Documentation
 The API is documented with [swagger](https://swagger.io/tools/swagger-ui/).
 You can find more information about this and other documentation in the [wiki](https://github.com/PeakQuiz-group12/PeakQuiz-backend/wiki).